Cj-Rodriguez101/RickAndMorty/README.md

 Rick And Morty App Retrieving Data From Api

 ## Features
-* Search by name in characters, locations and episodes
+* Search by name in characters, locations and episodes screens
 * Play rick and morty episode highlight from youtube

 ## Architecture - MVVM